How can I receive online credit card payments in Cambodia?

 The MiGS Virtual Payment Client also supports several “Advanced Merchant Administration” (AMA) transactions, allowing merchants to refund or void transactions through the MiGS API.
 From our experience, the Cambodian banks offering MiGS-based online payment solutions do not support all AMA transactions, so merchants interested in using them should inquire about the availability with the bank of their choice.

 The idea behind Bongloy was to create an API-based online payment solution for Cambodia to accept both domestic and international credit cards.
 Bongloy’s API is compatible with Stripe, meaning that support for Bongloy can be added to e-commerce platforms that already support Stripe by changing the URLs used in the Stripe integration.
-This can be done by anyone comfortable with editing source code.
-A drawback of this approach is that the changes need to be re-applied every time the Stripe integration is updated, which should be done regularly to avoid security issues.
+Bongloy maintains forks of some popular Stripe integrations on their GitLab account, but most of them are marked as deprecated.